ShitComunnistSays/wikitest/How-to-update-wallet.md

 3. "After update my wallet, should i replace with backup" ?
 ```
 R: That's not necessary.
-We advice to separate backups from your last wallet and your new wallet.
+   We advice to separate your backups.
 ```

 4. "I started my wallet and it gives me EXPIRED status" ?
 ```
 R: This status occurs for many reasons, but it's normal when you have an fork update.
-   You can try to start him, if it continues as EXPIRED, try to remove 'mnpayments.dat' file.
+   You can try to start him, if it continues EXPIRED, try to remove 'mnpayments.dat' file.
-   If you still gets EXPIRED status, you may need to recreate your masternode.
+   If it persist EXPIRED status, you need to recreate your masternode.
 ```